marcin10lw/currency-converter-react/README.md

-# Marcin Augun - Currency Converter
+# Marcin Augun - Currency Calculator

 ## Description

-This time I've got a currency converter that can convert multiple currencies to PLN.
+This time I've got a currency calculator that can convert multiple currencies to PLN.

 There is still much to be done e.g.
 - downloading current rates etc. from API